 Flour is a powder produced by grinding roots, nuts, beans, seeds, or raw grains.
 The first production of flour dates back to 6000 BC, where wheat seeds were crushed to produce it.

-However, the Romans were the first people to develop mills to grind seeds to produce flour were the Romans.
+However, the Romans were the first people to develop mills to grind seeds to produce flour.
 It wasn’t until 1779 that the first mill was constructed in London at the beginning of the Industrial Era.

 Every day, the production of flour increases because the demand for fast food is on the rise.
-The number of people ordering pizza increases daily and does not look like it will decline anytime soon.
+The number of people ordering pizza increases daily, and does not look like it will decline anytime soon.
 With this, a question arises, is flour harmful to the environment?
 Can you compost flour?
-Let us find out!